Powerlearnproject/se-assignment-day-2-git-and-github-fattyolaojo444github/README.md

 Public repositories are a great choice for getting started!
 They're visible to any user on your GitHub Enterprise instance, so you can benefit from a collaborative community.

 Private repositories require a little more setup.
-They're only available to you, the repository owner, as well as any collaborators you choose to share with.hb
+They're only available to you, the repository owner, as well as any collaborators you choose to share with.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What  commits, and how do they help in tracking changes and managing different versions of your project?
 Steps